 You’ll need a BlazerID to make a reservation for orientation, register for classes, and do many other important things.
 Use your student number (found in your admission decision email) to activate your BlazerID and password.
 But choose carefully: Your BlazerID is permanent and will be part of your email address—and will stay that way even if you become a UAB employee one day.

 The BlazerID and password take one hour to activate once you create them.

 Step 2.
 Explore BlazerNET

 BlazerNET is the official portal to the UAB community and the most reliable source of information for UAB students.
-It’s convenient, secure, and provides easy access to your UAB email, class schedule, financial aid status, transfer credits, Graduation Planning System (GPS), important announcements and more.
+It’s convenient, secure, and provides easy access to your UAB email, class schedule, financial aid status, any transfer credits, Graduation Planning System (GPS), important announcements and more.
 Use your BlazerID and password to login.

 Step 3.
 Make a Reservation for Orientation